tindandelion/driving-carla/docs/_drafts/simulator-basic-communication.markdown

 ```
 42[<package_type>,<package_content>]
 ```
-In our project, there are only 2 package types, `telemetry` for incoming telemetry packages, and `streer` or `manual` for commands that we send back.
+In our project, there are only 2 package types, `telemetry` for incoming telemetry packages, and `steer` or `manual` for commands that we send back.
 The most interesting part is, of course, the package content.
 Let's see what telemetry the simulator sends to us.

 ## Telemetry package structure